 Baseball fans who watched Chet Lemon during his 16-year major-league career likely recall the speedy outfielder racing across the field at Comiskey Park or Tiger Stadium to track down a line drive headed for the gap.
 Just as likely, they can still see him diving headlong into first base or getting hit by a pitch.
 But fans of the Chicago White Sox and Detroit Tigers, especially those who watched him day in and day out, remember him as being hard-nosed in the field and dangerous at the plate.

 Chester Earl Lemon was born in Jackson, Mississippi, on February 12, 1955.
+He was the oldest of four of Ralph and Gloria Lemon.
 Though his roots were in the Gulf Coast, Lemon’s baseball star began to rise in Southern California.
 He starred at Fremont High School in Los Angeles — a pipeline for big leaguers from that era including Willie Crawford, Bob Watson, Bobby Tolan, and George Hendrick.
 On June 6, 1972, the Oakland Athletics selected him in the first round of the amateur draft with the 22nd overall pick.

 Lemon was signed by A’s scout Phil Pote and at the age of 17 arrived in Oregon to join his first professional club, the short-season Coos Bay-North Bend A’s.
 Playing third base and shortstop, Lemon appeared in 38 games and batted .286 with a pair of home runs.
 Later in the season he moved on to the Burlington (Iowa) Bees of the Midwest League and joined future major leaguers Dan Ford and Champ Summers for the balance of the 1972 season.
 Lemon hit .256 in 36 games, primarily at third base.
 He returned to Burlington in 1973 for his first full season in the minors and posted sterling numbers — a .309 average, 19 home runs, 88 runs batted in, and a .513 slugging percentage — while holding down third base for the Bees.